jobs2phones/j2p/README.md

 ###Running The Program
 scheduler.py is the python script that runs the program.
 There is a line in that python file with a parameter for setting how often to schedule the process.

-'python scheduler.py &' will run the process in the background.
+'nohup python scheduler.py &' will run the process in the background.
 ## Contact
 Stephen Suffian
 contact@jobs2phones.com